-Madhurima Nundy is Assistant Director & Fellow at the Institute of Chinese Studies (ICS), Delhi.
+Madhurima Nundy is a Fellow in Health and Human Development at the Centre for Social and Economic Progress, New Delhi.
 She holds a PhD in Public Health from the Centre of Social Medicine and Community Health, Jawaharlal Nehru University, New Delhi.
-She completed her MPhil from the same Centre.
-Before joining ICS she was Senior Programme Coordinator at the Public Health Resource Network and has been a Technical Consultant with the National Commission on Macroeconomics and Health.
+She completed her MPhil from the same centre.
+Previously she was Assistant Director and Fellow at the Institute of Chinese Studies (ICS), Delhi (2012-20); Senior Programme Coordinator at the Public Health Resource Network, New Delhi (2009-12).
+Among other experiences, she was a Technical Consultant with the National Commission on Macroeconomics and Health (2004-05) and a Research Associate at the Institute of Social Studies Trust (1999-2001).
 Her areas of interest include studying different health service systems, health policies and inequalities in health.
 She has several publications to her name.

 Even in China, where propaganda has become increasingly pugnacious, the display was jarring: